COC Centro Oncológico de Chihuahua

 What is lung cancer?

-Lung cancer begins in the lungs and can spread to lymph nodes or other organs in the body, such as the brain.
-In turn, cancer originating in other organs can spread to the lungs.
+Lung cancer starts in the lungs and can spread to lymph nodes or other organs of the body, such as the brain.
+Conversely, cancer that starts in other organs can spread to the lungs.
 When cancer cells spread from one organ to another, it is called metastasis.

-Lung cancers are generally grouped into two main types, small cell and non-small cell (including adenocarcinoma and squamous cell carcinoma).
+Lung cancers generally fall into two main types: small cell and non-small cell (including adenocarcinoma and squamous cell carcinoma).
 These types of cancer grow differently and require different treatments.
 Non-small cell lung cancer is more common than small cell lung cancer.

 Types of lung cancer